globocom/secDevLabs/docs/Dirb.md

-# How to install and use Dirb for OSX
+# How to install and use Dirb on OSX
 The main goal of this document is to describe how Dirb can be installed, configured and used on a OSX environment.
 This tool must only be used in SecDevLabs apps and on systems you have proper authorization.

 ## Installation 🔧